What is the FEMA Think Tank?

 - Online Forum: Submit your own ideas, comment on others, and participate in conversations meant to generate creative solutions.
 The forum is open to anyone who wants to discuss a variety of emergency management issues, such as how as we prepare for, respond to, recover from, or mitigate against all types of disasters, as well as ideas on how we can continue to integrate the whole community.

-- Monthly Conference Call Discussions: Deputy Administrator Serino will conduct monthly conference calls to discuss some of the real-life solutions and ideas that are generated by this online forum.
-These calls will be open to the general public and captioning for participants who are deaf or hard of hearing will be provided.
-The Deputy Administrator will travel to a different location each month to personally meet with members of the emergency management community.
+- Discussion Sesions: Deputy Administrator Serino will conduct sessions to discuss some of the real-life solutions and ideas that are generated by this online forum.
+These sessions will be open to the general public and captioning for participants who are deaf or hard of hearing will be provided.
+The Deputy Administrator will travel to a different location each session to personally meet with members of the emergency management community.

-When is the next FEMA Think Tank Conference Call?
+When is the next FEMA Think Tank Session?

 In February, over 80 representatives of the whole community—from across government agencies, non-profit and international organizations, volunteer groups, businesses, and concerned citizens—gathered at the Eisenhower Executive Office Building in Washington, DC to participate in the FEMA Think Tank conference call discussing innovative solutions to emergency management.
 With more than 800 people joining us over the phone and more participating in the conversation via Twitter, making #femathinktank the number four trending hashtag in the nation during the two hour conversation.